TrueBrain/actions-flake8/README.md

 ### Parameter: warning_classes

-List of flake8 error classes to classify as Warning.
+List of flake8 [error classes](https://flake8.pycqa.org/en/latest/glossary.html#term-error-class) to classify as Warning.

-This parameter is optional; by default `W` class will be considered a warning.
+This parameter is optional; by default all classes not contained in `error_classes` will be considered a warning.

 ```
 steps: